Why I Write Disabled Characters

 Promoting Empathy and Understanding

-Characters with disabilities can serve as windows into different lived experiences.
+Going off that last point, I can’t deny that characters with disabilities often serve as windows into different lived experiences.
 Writing about our challenges, triumphs, and everyday moments fosters empathy and understanding among readers.
 It allows those who may not share these experiences to gain insight they may not otherwise.
-Equally as important, if not more so, I want disabled people to be able to see themselves in the stories I write so that maybe we can all start extending more compassion and grace to ourselves as well.
+Beyond that, I want disabled people to be able to see ourselves in the stories I write so that maybe we can all start extending more compassion and grace to ourselves as well.

 Reflecting Personal Experiences

-As someone with EDS, POTS, probable autism, and a few other health conditions… and having struggled with anxiety, depression, and PTSD in the past… my own experiences naturally influence my writing.
+As someone with EDS, POTS, WPW, probable autism, and autoimmune conditions… and having struggled with anxiety, depression, and PTSD in the past… my own experiences naturally influence my writing.
 Including characters with similar conditions is a way of drawing from my own journey and offering authentic insights into the nuances, struggles, and victories that individuals with these conditions may face.
-I don’t pretend to represent everyone with each of these things, but I do my best to reflect my own lived experience in my disabled characters.
+I really do my best to reflect my own lived experience through my disabled characters.

 Dismantling Ableism

-Ableism, the discrimination or prejudice against individuals with disabilities, is deeply ingrained in societal structures.
+Ableism, the discrimination or prejudice against individuals with disabilities, is deeply ingrained in our societal structures.
 Writing characters with disabilities is a form of activism.
-It challenges the notion that certain abilities define a person's worth and showcases the strength, resilience, and beauty found in diversity.
-I think it’s important to confront the narrative that we must push through or overcome our disabilities.
+I don’t often go into it with that goal in mind (I’m primarily focused on disabled people feeling seen and heard, not what non-disabled people think about us), but I cannot deny that inclusive work challenges the notion that certain abilities define a person's worth.
+It showcases the strength, resilience, and beauty found in diversity, and I do think it’s important to confront the narrative that we must push through or overcome our disabilities.
 I do this by showing disabled people being accommodated rather than forced to be some kind of inspiration for abled folks in my stories.
-Their disabilities are stated as facts, and we see how their lives are influenced by these things, but I hope my work helps disabled people feel more comfortable in their own bodies and minds as they read about these diverse characters living their lives.
+Their disabilities are stated as facts, and we see how their lives are influenced by these things, but I hope my work helps disabled people feel more comfortable in their own bodies and minds as they read about these characters living their lives.

 Happy reading!